discordjs/gh-discord-middleware/README.md

 # Vercel ENV keys

-- `GITHUB_SECRET_TOK0EN` - a secret key used to secure incoming requests, if set
+- `GITHUB_SECRET_TOKEN` - a secret key used to secure incoming requests, if set
 - `DISCARD_VERCEL_PR_COMMENTS` - whether to drop webhooks triggered by a pr comment from the vercel bot
 - `DISCARD_VERCEL_COMMIT_COMMENTS` - whether to drop webhooks triggered by a commit comment from the vercel bot
 - `DISCARD_CODECOV_COMMENTS` - whether to drop webhooks triggered by a comment from the codecov bot